shayan10/stock-sense/README.md

 ```

-This query allows for the computation of the position size and total quantity for each stock owned by the user.
-Since these are grouped by the ticker symbol (which are unique across U.S. exhanges such as NYSE, NASDAQ etc.), the database is efficiently able to compute these metrics.
-These results are filtered out by the `user_id` to ensure only the data relevant to the user is being returned.
+This greatly simplifies the computations on the client side because now, instead of iterating over all the rows from every account, we can simply just iterate over the position metrics returned for each stock and take the difference.

-This greatly simplifies the computations on the client side because now, instead of iterating over all the rows from every account, we can simply just iterate over the position metrics returned for each stock, which is quite a smaller list!
+**Result**: Greatly reduced render times for client dashboard after moving the bulk of these computations to the server-side.

 To take a look at how this was integrated on the client-side, have a look at the [code](https://github.com/shayan10/stock-sense/blob/main/client/src/services/Quotes.ts).